 What's up in Paris is an essential magazine to give you extra help in planning your events and trips in Parisl.
 Luxury and boutique hotels, as well as accommodation for young people, unusual venues, top restaurants, incentives, nightlife, shopping … What’s Up in Paris introduces you to ‘the’ places to be in the capital from the hottest to the unmissable.

 The Paris Committee Sales Manual 2018 is a professional publication produced by the Leisure Section of the Marketing Department and aimed especially at the Paris Committee markets (South East Asia, mainland China with Hong Kong and Taïwan, South Korea, Mexico and Colombia, Russia and Ukraine).
 It lists 122 sites in Paris and the region positioned on the Leisure and/or Business segment according to 4 categories: Leisure, Tours & Transport, Shopping and Accommodation.
 It is an essential tool for all foreign tour operators looking for new products and business contacts to initiate negotiations or develop existing relations.

 Meeting in Paris 2018-2019

 The Meeting in Paris guide is the essential tool for event planners.
 Designed for agencies, companies and associations, it features some 700 Parisian service providers with key information and photos.
-To make it easier for planners to choose, these service providers are listed under major categories: conference and exhibition centres, accommodation, event venues, PCOs & DMCs, incentive activities, and other services.
+These service providers are listed under major categories: conference/exhibition centres, accommodation, event venues, PCOs & DMCs, incentive activities, and other services.
 This biennial bilingual French-English directory also presents the attractions of the city in key figures, a ‘did you know?’ and infographics, as well as a calendar of upcoming and current events in Paris and indispensable media and services for the planning of an event.